Cutaneous Penile Lesions

 • Bowenoid papulosis: Associated with human papillomavirus (particularly HPV types 16 and 18)

-Erythroplasia of Queyrat and Bowen disease of the penis are well-circumscribed areas of reddish, velvety pigmentation in the genital area, usually on the glans or at the corona, primarily in uncircumcised men.
+Erythroplasia of Queyrat and Bowen disease of the penis are well-circumscribed areas of reddish, velvety pigmentation in the genital area, usually on the glans or at the corona, primarily in uncircumcised males.

-Paget disease of the nipple (not to be confused with Paget disease of bone) is a rare intraepithelial adenocarcinoma that can occur in extramammary locations, including the penis.
+Extramammary Paget disease (not to be confused with Paget disease of bone) is a rare intraepithelial adenocarcinoma that can occur in extramammary locations, including the penis, scrotum, and groin.

 Bowenoid papulosis involves smaller, often multiple papules on the shaft of the penis.